Friends of Meads Parks and Gardens

 - The Helen Garden Below the Downs at the western end of the seafront.
 Just over a mile and a half south west of the pier.
 Buses stop close by on King Edward’s Parade.

-- The Italian Garden Tucked away in a sheltered location below the Helen Garden at the western end of the seafront, south west of the pier.
+- The Italian Gardens Tucked away in a sheltered location below the Helen Garden at the western end of the seafront, south west of the pier.
 Access is on well surfaced paths off King Edward’s Parade or by the Dotto train stop at Holywell Retreat.

 - All Saints Park Part of the grounds surrounding the former All Saints Hospital a mile or so south west of the pier on the inland side of King Edward’s Parade